statphysandml/MCMCSimulationLib/README.md

 - Transfer the code to your cluster and rerun build_simulation.sh.
 Enter the name of your simulation.
 The bash script recognizes that the simulation already exists and just adapts the CMakeLists.txt file according to the settings in your project_config.sh file.
 - Execute the code with the mcmc::exeuction::execute<>() function to submit the simulation to the cluster.

 Both, the build_project.sh and the build_simulation.sh bash script recognize if a project or a simulation has been built before.
 If these scripts are executed with the same input, only the CMakeLists.txt file is adapted according to the settings in the project_config.sh file and with respect to the executables of the local libraries (which can be found in the external_submodules/ directory).
+Note that it is sometimes necessary to delete the files in the debug or release that are generated from CMake if parameters, for example, in the config files, have been changed.

 Usage
 -----